alitariqnet/alitariqnet/README.md

 - 👋 Hi, I’m @alitariqnet
 - 👀 I’m interested in ...
-Java development
+Java & JavaScript development
 - 🌱 I’m currently learning ...
 Spring Boot
 - 💞️ I’m looking to collaborate on ...
 Java and Javascript projects
 - 📫 How to reach me ... alibabapk@aol.com